Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Empirical Results

-These reduced-form results paint a consistent picture in which firms located further away from consumers respond significantly more to the same changes in demand.
-The operations literature on the \textit{bullwhip effect} has suggested that procyclical inventory adjustment can lead to upstream amplification of shocks.
-To test the plausibility of this mechanism, I start by checking whether changes in final demand affect inventory changes differentially by upstreamness.
+These results show that firms further upstream in the supply chain respond significantly more strongly to the same changes in demand.
+The operations literature on the \textit{bullwhip effect} posits that this finding can be explained by procyclical inventory adjustment.
+However, we lack consistent evidence of this mechanism.

 WIOD provides information on the change in inventories of a producing industry computed as the row residual in the I-O matrix.
 Intuitively, given the accounting identity that output equals sales plus the change in inventory stock, the tables provide the net change in inventories as residual between output and sales to other industries or final good consumers.
-I standardise the change in inventories by dividing it by total output to account for scale effects.
-I then estimate equation (\ref{cardinalreg}) with $\Delta I^r_{it}/Y_{it}^r$ on the left hand side.\footnote{The WIOD data does not include the values of the stocks $I_{it}^r$, I, therefore, divide by the value of output in a given period to avoid mechanical scale effects.} I drop units for which $\Delta I^r_{it}/Y_{it}^r$ is the first and last percentiles.
+I standardize the change in inventories by dividing it by total output to account for scale effects.
+I then estimate eq. (\ref{cardinalreg}) with $\Delta I^r_{it}/Y_{it}^r$ on the left hand side.\footnote{The WIOD data does not include the values of the stocks $I_{it}^r$, I divide by the value of output in a given period to avoid mechanical scale effects.} I winsorize $\Delta I^r_{it}/Y_{it}^r$ at 1\%.
 The results are plotted in Figure \ref{margins_cardinal_inventories} and reported in Table \ref{cardinal_inv_table}.

 The estimation shows three important results.
-First, changes in final demand induce changes in inventories of the same sign, independently of the industry position in the supply chain.
+First, changes in final demand induce procyclical changes in inventories, independently of the industry position in the supply chain.
 Second, recalling that the average inventory-to-sales ratio in the data is approximately 10\%, the inventory response is quantitatively sizeable, ranging between 1\% and 14\% of annual output.
-Finally and most importantly, the response of inventories, consistently with the one of output, increases along the upstreamness distribution.
+Finally and most importantly, the response of inventories increases along the upstreamness distribution.
 Quantitatively, a 1pp increase in the growth of demand generates a .02pp increase in the change in inventories over output for industries closest to final consumers.
-The same figure for industries at 6 or more steps of production away is .12pp.
-The baseline estimation results are confirmed when using government consumption as an instrument for final demand, as shown in Appendix \ref{app_empirics_s4}.
+The same figure for industries at 5 or more steps of production away is .16pp.